marrrrko/mail-receiver/README.md

 ## Setup

-Let's assume that you want to receive emails sent to many different `@dev1.mail.example.com` and  `@dev2.mail.example.com` addresses.
+Let's assume that you want to receive emails sent to the `@dev1.mail.example.com` and  `@dev2.mail.example.com` domains.

 ### DNS